alankarmisra/SwiftSignatureView/README.md

 ![Sample](http://i.imgur.com/dnXs4ND.png)

+## Version 2.0 | Swift 3.0 / XCode 8

+- Upgraded the Pod to Swift 3.0 syntax.
+The interface remains unchanged.

 ## Version 1.0.3 | Swift 2.3 / XCode 8 compatibility

 - Upgraded the Example to use XCode 8 Storyboards.
 The SwiftSignatureView class file, however, remains unchanged when 'upgraded' to Swift 2.3.